-Just 3 ingredients and 15 minutes is all it takes to make these tasty Bean and Cheese Taco Bites.
+Just 3 ingredients is all it takes to make these tasty Bean and Cheese Taco Bites.
 The crowd will go crazy over them at your next get together!

 An Easy Favorite

 These Bean and Cheese Taco Bites have been one of our favorite finger foods for game day gatherings.
-They also make an easy (and kid approved!) midweek dinner when mom is out of time!
+They also make an easy (and kid approved!) midweek dinner when mom is out of time and energy!
 Just 3 ingredients and about 15 minutes is all it takes.
 My kind of recipe!

 Taco Bites Perfect for Game Night